platformatic/platformatic/docs/guides/packaging-an-application-as-a-module.md

 [Platformatic Service](/docs/reference/db/introduction.md) and [Platformatic DB](/docs/reference/db/introduction.md)
 offer a good starting point to create new applications.
-However, most developers or organizations might want to create reusable services or applications build on top of Platformatic.
+However, most developers or organizations might want to create reusable services or applications built on top of Platformatic.
 This is useful to publish the application on the public npm registry (or a private one!), including building your own CLI, or to create a specialized template for your organization to allow for centralized bugfixes and updates.